AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/google-pubsub.md

 **Request**

-In order to create a s[!DNL PubSub] connection, the provider ID and connection spec ID must be provided as part of the POST request.
+In order to create a [!DNL PubSub] connection, the provider ID and connection specification ID must be provided as part of the POST request.
 The provider ID is `521eee4d-8cbe-4906-bb48-fb6bd4450033` and the connection specification ID is `70116022-a743-464a-bbfe-e226a7f8210c`.

 **API format**